walookmexico/testlink/README.md

-# testlink
+# testlink-assembla
+Repository for the integration of assembla into testlink.
-Repositorio del proyecto integración testlink-assembla
+Repositorio del proyecto integración testlink-assembla.